Tag: Roma Mkatoliki

 Just like other countries around the globe, many African countries continue to suffer at the hands of “politics”.
-There are many social and political issues
+There are many social and political issues that confront a typical African country.
+Issues including corruption, wars, human rights abuse, mismanagement of federal funds, poor education systems, illiteracy, and so on.
+These issues are closely similar from

 In Africa, it is very common for artists to rap about the political climate of their countries.
-They do this to try and bring awareness
+They do this to try and bring awareness and a call for change on issues within the countries.
+In Africa, hip hop artists are some of the biggest voices that influence the public’s thoughts, actions, and views on

 In this episode of the Hip Hop African Podcast, we interview Tanzanian hip hop artist and activist Roma Mkatoliki about his more than a decade long career as a hip hop activist.